kneubert/EssBAR-KNIME-workflows/index.md

 ## A tool collection for metagenomics
-This is a collection of KNIME nodes to detect and characterize foodborne pathogens (EssBAR project).
+This is a collection of KNIME nodes and workflows for detection of foodborne pathogens in metagenomic datasets and characterisation of bacterial isolates based on genome assembly.

 ## How to
 ### Prerequisites
  - Linux OS (x86_64)
  - KNIME Analytics Platform for Linux (>= version 3.1, but below version 4.0)
- - KNIME Community Extensions - Bioinformatics & NGS -> SeqAn NGS Toolbox (GenericKnimeNodes, NgsToolbox, SeqAn)
+ - KNIME Community Extensions - Bioinformatics & NGS -> SeqAn NGS Toolbox
+ - Generic Workflow Nodes for KNIME (GKN)
  - KNIME Interactive R Statistics Integration (>= 4.0)

 ### Installation of nodes using the update site